ssherwood/spring-boot-ng/README.md

 application.
 NOTE: if you run the frontend via node (usually recommended) and use http://localhost:4200 this problem will not occur.

+### IntelliJ doesn't detect the Angular submodule

+When you first Import the project if you pick the root pom.xml to import it sometimes does not autodetect the Angular CLI and doesn't auto configure the server runner.
+To work around this, delete the .idea folder reimport the project just using the root folder.

 ## TODO

+- Figure out if you can build dev and prod JARs of the client (use Maven scopes?)
 - Add UI routing
 - Add support for Bootstrap
 - Add a sample frontend -> backend call
 - Add Spring Data example
 - Add Spring Security using OAuth2
 -

+`ng new -g --routing --style=scss ng-app`